I’m A Digital

 4. Collaboration Is Key

 I really enjoy collaborating closely with UX Researchers to understand the problem better.
 Being able to trust team-members blindly in their expertise yet knowing that you can give and take constructive feedback is very important to me.
 Multidisciplinary teams are crucial for bringing the best experience to the customer.

 Due to my tech-native development background I love collaborating closely with developers.
 It is crucial to understand the limitations of the technology.
 The right balance between the user needs and the abilities of technology can only be accomplished by collaboration and trust.

 5. Staying Curious

-Escaping in the mountains and doing expeditions over the weekend helps me balance my day to day job.
+Since I moved to Munich, escaping in the mountains and doing expeditions over the weekend has hooked me.
+It helps me balance my day to day job.
 It is how I recharge and I find inspiration and new energy for the work I do on a day to day basis.
 I combine these expeditions with my passion for photography and videography.
 I’ve done video work for Dr Oetker and some of my time-lapses have been used by the BBC.